Last updated on October 31st, 2017. Posted in Web Design For Business.

 That’s it!
 You should now be connected to your website.

-yourdomain.com, it’s this folder that they’re going to.
+yourcompany.com, it’s this folder that they’re navigating to.

 Once you’re connected to your website, you can now manage the files on your web server.
 You can upload files from your computer, download files from your web server, create folders, and otherwise handle your site’s file management.